 In Finland, production animals eat less soy on average than animals in other European countries.
 Soy is problematic in terms of its environmental effects.
-It is primarily used for feeding chickens and pigs.
+A-Rehu’s component solutions favour local Finnish feeds and the use of protein in feeding.
 Atria is continuously working to reduce the consumption of foreign soy.

-Since autumn 2016, A-Rehu has added Finnish feed peas to chicken feeds to reduce the level of their foreign soy and wheat content.
-A-Rehu is a subsidiary of Atria that manufactures feeds.
-The cultivation of feed peas improves the structure and nitrogen economy of the field while also reducing the need for nitrogen fertilisation.
-It is also a good way to improve crop rotation.
+Since 2017, A-Rehu has added Finnish broad beans to chicken feeds, in addition to Finnish feed peas, to reduce the level of their foreign soy and wheat content.
+The cultivation of feed peas and broad beans improves the structure and nitrogen economy of the field while also reducing the need for nitrogen fertilisation.
+They are also good ways to improve crop rotation.